 Stephen Dineen was born, bred and buttered in Dublin.
-He studied history and politics in university, and has worked in public policy research, politics, journalism and currently works in communications.
+He studied history and politics in university, and has worked in public policy research, politics, journalism and the civil service.

 ‘The Driver’ was long-listed in the 2012/2013 Fish Short Story Prize.
 ‘Siren’s Song’ was short-listed in the 2014 Labello Press International Short Story Competition.